kybp/ckua-song-search/README.md

 This app requires PostgreSQL, Python 3, pip, and Node.JS.
 To install dependencies and build the app, from the project root run `yarn` (or `npm i`).

-The app will assume there is a database of songs available at `postgres://localhost:5432/ckua`; a dump of such a database (current to May 22nd, 2017) is provided in the file `db.sql` and (assuming appropriate system privileges) the database can be created and populated with the commands:
+The f app will assume there is a database of songs available at `postgres://localhost:5432/ckua`; a dump of such a database (current to July 29th, 2017) is provided in the file `db.sql` and (assuming appropriate system privileges) the database can be created and populated with the commands:

     npm run db-restore